 MIDCOAST KOALA REFERENCE GROUP REPORT

 * Ian Morphett reported on 2 meetings so far and expressed concerns about the function of the group.
-Ian indicated that council was tightly controlling the agenda and consideration were being produced by council staff and NPWS with no input invited from the reference group.
+Ian indicated that council was tightly controlling the agenda and documents being prepared for council consideration were being produced by council staff and NPWS with no input invited from the reference group.
 The group were advised that all information releases to the press or general public must come from the group chairperson (MCC Lord Mayor).
 However, Ian was given consent to give our group updates on the progress of the group.

 REGIONAL AUSTRALIA BANK AWARDS